Subscribe

 Solution design

-The goal of the solution design stage, quite self-explanatorily, is to design the product’s user experience and come up with its look and feel.
+The goal of the solution design stage is quite self-explanatory—to design the product’s user experience and come up with its look and feel.
 At the design stage, you commonly do the following activities:

 Craft user journey maps